GHS Counselor's Page

 -

-Students may begin completing the registration form below and emailing the copy to Mrs. Erickson or dropping a copy off at the High School on Fridays durinng packet it pickup.
+Students may begin completing the registration form below and emailing the copy to Mrs. Kemp or dropping a copy off at the High School on Fridays durinng packet it pickup.

 At this time, TSI requirements are still necessary, but GHS does not have a way of offering the test.
 Students that have not tested will need to contact Kilgore College about their ability to remote proctor the TSI.

-For questions, please email Mrs. Erickson at ericksonl@gilmerisd.org
+For questions, please email Mrs. Kemp at kempk@gilmerisd.org

 - Kilgore College Dual Credit Registration Form